profanity-im/profanity-plugins/README.md

 Cricket score
 -------------

 The cricket score python plugin polls a public API to find the score of a given match, shows the score in the console and a desktop notification when it changes.
+It also adds a `/cricket` command to show the score at any time.

 ![alt tag](http://www.profanity.im/cricket.png)